ayanrasulova/PosturePal/README.md

 For the front-end, we used Django to help build the website, styling our interface from scratch using CSS.

 ## Challenges we ran into
+We had some issues with trying to sync up our graph.py file to our actual webapp.
+The prototype is entirely functional, we just launched it directly by running "python graph.py" in the posturepal directory instead of through a link in the website.

 ## Accomplishments that we're proud of
 Taking on the ambitious nature of doing a hardware based project caused a fair amount of adversity, but we were able to work past these initial struggles.
 We were especially proud of using collected, lithium-ion vape batteries to power our device, when they otherwise would have ended up in a landfill and harmed the environment.